DRAFT MINUTES: CORBY GLEN PARISH COUNCIL

 - Clerk’s & Chairman’s reports on matters outstanding:

-24/21 Sale of Musson’s Close Land (Asset of Community Value): Cllr Clink was not available to provide an update.
+24/21 Sale of Musson’s Close Land (Asset of Community Value): No recent activity.
+Remove from Agenda.

-25/21 Fighting Cocks – Asset of Community Value: Cllr Clink was not available to provide an update.
+25/21 Fighting Cocks – Asset of Community Value: No progress.

 - Matters to be resolved: